Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Icon in HUD.
 Sealed hatchway not so sealed, danger between Aggressor’s rear and Defender’s front.
 By coincidence, ‘Horse in exactly the right place.

 Swat aside hatch and ***move*** like only Warhorse could move.
-Rictus grin---rarely does he get to unload so hard. **Nobody** tough enough to take what he can give.
+Rictus grin - rarely does he get to unload so hard. **Nobody** tough enough to take what he can give.
 Three targets serviced without trying.
 No stopping, no slowing down.

 A bunch more Hunters, bearing teeth.
 Stupid.
 Break like twigs in hands, smash like overripe fruit underfoot.
 Red or white, Hunters too *puny.* Meet Aggressors at other side of corridor.